 Also, when you change the size a new page or pages are fetched from Amazon.

 Sometimes it is obvious that you are getting a new page and sometimes it isn’t.
 In case of Amazon, the Price or Availability of the item may change, but in case of a site like Zillow, it may just fetch the Sale price history of a property which was hidden previously

 This additional page request can only be verified using the “Developer Tools” section of your web browser.

 If you want the reviews for this shoe you end up at https://www.amazon.com/Nike-Mens-Revolution-Running-Shoe/product-reviews/B01N7XW7LN/ref=cm_cr_dp_d_show_all_btm?ie=UTF8&reviewerType=avp_only_reviews&sortBy=recent

 and then each page you traverse is at least a new page request such as https://www.amazon.com/Nike-Mens-Revolution-Running-Shoe/product-reviews/B01N7XW7LN/ref=cm_cr_arp_d_paging_btm_next_2?ie=UTF8&reviewerType=avp_only_reviews&sortBy=recent&pageNumber=2

-While it may seem we are getting data for just one amazon product, it can translate into many pages – even hundreds of page per product.
+While it may seem we are getting data for just one amazon product on one page, it can translate into many pages – even hundreds of page per product.